The Morris Museum Director’s Circle is a group of art-loving, fun-loving friends who support the Museum at its core.

 - Visits to private and corporate collections, artist studios, and colleague museums

-- Curator tour for 10 guests of any exhibition
+- Opportunity to host a curator-led tour for up to 10 guests of the exhibition of your choosing

-- Recognition on our website and in our Entrance Pavilion
+- Recognition on the Museum’s website and in Pavilion

-- Concierge service and top priority at events
+- Museum concierge service and top priority at Museum events and programs

-- All benefits of the highest level of general membership
+- All benefits of highest level general membership

 $2,500 ($2,100 is tax-deductible) and includes two adults in a household.